-• Successfully write International Baccalaureate examinations in six subject areas.
+- Successfully write International Baccalaureate examinations in six subject areas.
 These examinations are either at the Standard Level (SL) or the Higher Level (HL).
 All examinations are set and evaluated internationally.
 In order to receive the International Baccalaureate Diploma, the student must write at least 3 HL examinations.
 The six subject areas are:

-Group 1: Language A - English (HL)
+- Group 1: Language A English (HL)

-Group 2: Language B - French (HL and SL)
+- Group 2: Language B French (SL)

-Group 3: Individuals and Society - History (HL and SL)
+- Group 3: Individuals and Society History (SL)

-Group 4: Experimental Sciences - Biology (HL and SL), and Chemistry (HL and SL)
+- Group 4: Sciences Biology (HL/SL), and Chemistry (HL/SL)

-Group 5: Mathematics (SL)
+- Group 5: Mathematics (SL)

+- Group 6: Arts (HL/SL)

-- Complete the Creativity, Action, Service (CAS) requirement of 150 hours of extracurricular and community service activities.
-CAS hours may be started at the beginning of the grade 11 year. - Successfully complete the International Baccalaureate course Theory of Knowledge.
+- Complete the Creativity, Activity, Service (CAS) requirement of extracurricular and community service activities.
+CAS activities may be started at the beginning of the grade 11 year. - Successfully complete the International Baccalaureate course Theory of Knowledge.
 This course is a purposeful and thoughtful inquiry into different ways of knowing, and considers the role which knowledge plays in a global society.
 It encourages students to become aware of themselves as thinkers and to recognize the need to act responsibly in an increasingly interconnected world. - Write an Extended Essay which provides the experience of an independent research paper.
-Each student must choose a topic of interest within the International Baccalaureate curriculum and write a 3,500 4,000 word essay that meets international standards of scholarship.
+Each student must choose a topic of interest within the International Baccalaureate curriculum and write a 3,500 4,000-word essay that meets international standards of scholarship.